Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 	> **Speaking Point:**

-	> Notice the public IP address, and the internal (private) IP address of the starting VM.
+	> Notice the public IP address, and the internal (private) IP address of the Virtual Machine.

-	> Azure assigns the private IP address to the VM, as soon as it is started.
+	> Azure assigns the private IP address to the Virtual Machine, as soon as it is started.

 1. On the Virtual Machines page, wait until both **iisvm1** and **iisvm2** are running.
 Select **iisvm1**, and then on the toolbar, click **Connect**.
 Open the RDP connection, and log on with credentials **Administrator / Passw0rd!**.